How Long Will a Stair Lift Last?

 Posted on by John Burfield

-With a typical staring cost of around $3,300 for a new straight rail stair lift, many people want to know just how long their new unit will last.
+With the typical cost for a straight rail stair lift ranging between $2,200-$5,000, many people want to know just how long their unit will last.

 While it is impossible to say exactly how long your unit will work properly, a safe assumption is about 10 years.
 However, this time frame can vary based on several factors: